zadorlab/pynta/README.md

 export SLURM_HOSTS=$(scontrol show hostname)
 # launch serial jobs (required)
 balsam launcher --job-mode=serial --wf-filter reactions.yaml --limit-nodes=1 --num-transition-threads=1 &
-# give some time
+# give some time to prevent time out before the sockets are ready for the quantum chemistry application, e.g. pw.x for Quantum Espresso
 sleep 100
 # launch mpi jobs (required)
 balsam launcher --job-mode=mpi --wf-filter QE_Sock --offset-nodes=1 --num-transition-threads=1 &
-# wait unitl finished
+# wait until finished
 wait
 # deactivate balsam environment
 source balsamdeactivate
 ```
 An example input files is located at `/example_run_files/inputR2S.py`.
 You will also need `reactions.yaml` which can be found in the same location.

-If do not hava a `.yaml` file with the reaction list but still want to use the work-flow, let me know.
+If do not have a `.yaml` file with the reaction list but still want to use the work-flow, let me know.
 Also, stay tuned, as a version of rmgcat_to_sella that can work without `.yaml` file is currently under development

 If you are using rmgcat_to_sella or you wish to use it, let me know!

-### Using SLURM only
+### 2.2 Using SLURM only
 **Warning**
 `dev` branch uses SLURM scheduler to deal with the job dependencies.
 Be aware that it might be a bit buggy and do not fully support all the features implemented in the `master` branch